-And yet, could the biggest threat to these unique animals be public perception?
+Could the biggest threat to these unique animals be public perception?

 Some species of flying fox have already declined by 95% over the last century.
-These sensitive animals are particularly susceptible to heat, and unforgiving Aussie summers have led to mass-deaths of fruit bats, including babies that are especially vulnerable during heat events.
-This past summer has seen entire colonies decimated during unforgiving heat waves — as many as 15% of one Melbourne colony died from heat stress in just three days.
+These sensitive animals are particularly susceptible to heat, and unforgiving summers in recent years have led to mass deaths of fruit bats, including babies, who are especially vulnerable during heat events.
+During a recent heat wave in Melbourne, as many as 15% of an entire colony died of heat stress in only three days.

-Never before has it been so crucial to protect flying foxes — not only for their sakes, but for the future of entire ecosystems and the many native animals that rely on them.
-But in order to change the future for fruit bats, first we need to change the public narrative about these unique Australian animals.
+Never before has it been so crucial to protect flying foxes — not only for their sake but for the future of entire ecosystems and the many native animals that rely on them.
+But in order to change the future for fruit bats, we first need to change the public narrative about these unique Australian animals.
 Here are five very good reasons to foster compassion and respect for these ‘gardeners of the sky’: